TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/secure_boot.md

 ### Encryption support for application images

+\note
+    * Encrypted MCELF application images retain header informations which allows them to be parsed by tools like readelf.
+    * Booting Signed + Encrypted application images from Flash is now supported.
+Please refer to the MCELF QSPI/OSPI SBLs and FASTBOOT QSPI/OSPI SBLs.
+    * \ref FAST_SECURE_BOOT

 Optionally, one can encrypt the application image to meet security goals.
 This can be accomplished with adding one more flag ENC_ENABLED with the make command:
 \cond SOC_AM263X || SOC_AM263PX || SOC_AM261X